EtherealWorkshop/Aurora/README.md

 git clone --recursive https://github.com/AerialiteLabs/Aurora.git cd Aurora
 ```
-Run the next command with a **raw** shim and the architecture of the chromebook you have.
+Run the following command with a **raw** shim and the architecture of the Chromebook you have.
 ```bash
 sudo bash Aurora /path/to/shim.bin
 ```
-Alternatively, you can automatically download a nanoshim and build with it with the following command:
+Alternatively, you can automatically download a nanoshim and build it with the following command:
 ```bash
 sudo bash Aurora <board> --auto
 ```